 Chemotherapy is cancer treatment that uses drugs to either kill cancer cells or stop them from growing.
 The blood-brain barrier keeps most chemotherapy drugs from being absorbed by the brain, but advances in gene and immunotherapy at City of Hope are allowing drugs to reach brain tumors.

 City of Hope’s renowned physicians and researchers use the latest in technology and innovation to treat adult and pediatric brain cancer — coupled with an enduring belief in providing compassionate care.
-Call 800-826-HOPE or go online to request an appointment.
+Call 800-826-4673 or go online to request an appointment.

 I think it is really important as an oncologist to work toward finding the cure.
 We have to find better treatments for brain tumors."
 Jana Portnow, M.D., associate director, Brain Tumor Program